 There’s no harm making the spacecraft the heroes, either.
 I’m less predictable here: I have a soft spot for space stations (I haven’t even read Places in the Darkness, but that cover makes me consider it every time), and there’s no harm in simplicity (Revenger‘s monochrome and Velocity Weapon‘s literal sketch stand out).
 But I would have said I didn’t like action / combat shots – until I look at the fantastical design of the targets on the first two volumes of Machineries of Empire.
 I have no idea whose side the hedgehog ship is on, but it’s beautiful.
 There’s even room in this category for the occasional classic artwork – yes, the font on The Stars Like Dust is a joy, but look at its spacecraft’s trajectory.
 It’s so… heroic?
 Determined?

 On the other hand, a human figure depicted against the void can be pretty spectacular too.
-I’ve long been a fan of the monochrome simplicity of the original covers for James Smythe’s Anomaly books, and I love the UK cover art for Ancestral Night for much the same reasons.
+I’ve long been a fan of the monochrome simplicity of the original covers for James Smythe’s Anomaly books (Matt Richards – The Echo), and I love the UK cover art for Ancestral Night for much the same reasons.
 The Voidwitch novellas are very different in style, but just as arresting – Mars Xi’s fragility and power shine through (and having looked at his portfolio, Tommy Arnold is rapidly catapulting onto the list of my favourite cover artists).

 - Embers of War – Julia Lloyd